department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/research-plan-template.md

 5. Pilot: Please indicate a date before your sessions begin for piloting your research.
 Which member of the design team will you pilot your research with?
 As this is more of a verification with specific steps to follow, I don't think we need to pilot it
 ## Team Roles
 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**
-- Moderator:	Andrea Schneider (andrea.schneider@va.gov; 301-537-4450)
+- Moderator:
-- Research guide writing and task development (usually but not always same as moderator):	Andrea Schneider
+- Research guide writing and task development (usually but not always same as moderator):
-- Participant recruiting & screening:	Perigean POC?
+- Participant recruiting & screening:	Perigean
-- Project point of contact:	Andrea Schneider
+- Project point of contact:
 - Participant(s) for pilot test:
-- Note-takers:	Michael Walker ("Walker, Michael (Insignia)" <Michael.Walker10@va.gov>)
+- Note-takers:
-- Observers:	("Rive, Courtney R. (Insignia)" <Courtney.Rive@va.gov>), "Raparthi, Mahesh (CSRA)" <Mahesh.Raparthi@va.gov>, "Bogale, Epharm S. (ERPi)" <Epharm.Bogale@va.gov>, "Beehler, Dale" <Dale.Beehler@va.gov>
+- Observers:

 ## Resources
 - Project Brief: